 The risk assessment cycle is performed annually focusing on our strategy, operational aspects and key projects.
 We seek to identify material risks, which are then assessed with consideration of the potential health, safety, environmental, social, reputational, legal and financial impacts.
 By embedding risk management into our work processes and critical business systems, we work to ensure we make decisions based on our risk appetite, updated annually, on relevant inputs and valid data.
 The material risks identified during the risk management process are monitored and reported to the executive team and the Board of Directors.
 The oversight of risk, responses and mitigation actions are delegated to the various committees of the Board according to the nature of the risk and the respective board committee's area of responsibility.
 The Audit Committee is responsible for financial reporting, fraud and compliance risk as well as oversight of the risk management process, policies and procedures.
-The Audit Committee is responsible for oversight of cybersecurity risk management, as described below.
-The Finance Committee is responsible for the mitigation of risks associated with the Company's compensation policies, among others.
+The Audit Committee is also responsible for oversight of cybersecurity risk management, as described below.
+The Finance Committee is responsible for the financial risks as well as the oversight of the financial risk management policies, among others.
 The Sustainability and Capital Projects Committee monitors compliance with applicable laws and policies and oversight the suitability and effectiveness of the Company's risk management processes with respect to sustainability matters and capital projects matters, including but not limited to, tailings facility management and emergency response plans.